Michigan Public: Crisis and Controversy: The Format Change of 1996

+The decision was highly controversial.
+A group of classical music listeners, angered by the format change and the termination of four employees, petitioned the University of Michigan Board of Regents to reverse the changes, saying they were based on "dubious research" and had alienated the stations' core audience and contributors.
+But the next fund-drive, only four months later, was the most successful in the stations' history.
+Within 18 months, the stations' accumulated deficit was eliminated, the number of listeners increased by 30%, and revenue increased so quickly the $1.5 million budget was increased to $2.5 million.
+The stations' federal funding had been saved.

+By 2002, Michigan Radio was one of the fastest growing public radio stations in the country and the 11th most listened to NPR station.
 As one of the first successful news/talk public radio stations on FM, Michigan Radio may have helped influence similarly transitions to that format by stations including WUNC in Chapel Hill, North Carolina, WBUR-FM in Boston, WAMU in Washington, DC, KPCC in Pasadena, California, WHYY-FM in Philadelphia and WBEZ in Chicago.
 For several years after 1996, Michigan Radio's rise was a case study in the public radio industry, including in Iowa, where the Bornstein and Associates Report on Iowa Public Radio consolidation devotes a chapter to studying Michigan Radio's format change.

+The Michigan Radio network rebranded as Michigan Public on January 10, 2024.

 Current programming

-Michigan Radio provides a variety of programs from NPR and American Public Media.
-In addition, Michigan Radio broadcasts the BBC World Service as distributed by APM during the late night and early morning hours.
+Michigan Public provides a variety of programs from NPR and American Public Media.
+In addition, Michigan Public broadcasts the BBC World Service as distributed by APM during the late night and early morning hours.
 In 2012, the station created its daily, locally produced talk show, Stateside, which covers a wide range of Michigan news and policy issues — as well as culture and lifestyle stories.
 Stateside was originally hosted by Cynthia Canty (Mon-Thu) and Lester Graham (Fri).
 The current host of Stateside is April Baer.

 Local hosts include Doug Tribou (mornings during Morning Edition), Christina Shockley (afternoons during All Things Considered) and Mike Perini (middays).
 The news staff includes Steve Carmody, Dustin Dwyer, Lindsey Smith, Kate Wells, Sarah Cwiek, Rebecca Kruth, Tracy Samilton, Sarah Hulett, and news director Vincent Duffy.
-Michigan Radio produces The Environment Report, sports commentary from John U. Bacon, the latest political happenings in Lansing on It's Just Politics and That's What They Say, a weekend feature from UM English Professor Anne Curzan that explores our changing language and discusses why we say what we say.
+Michigan Public produces The Environment Report, sports commentary from John U. Bacon, the latest political happenings in Lansing on It's Just Politics and That's What They Say, a weekend feature from UM English Professor Anne Curzan that explores our changing language and discusses why we say what we say.

 In 2018, reporters Kate Wells and Lindsey Smith produced "Believed," a podcast on the Larry Nassar case which went on to win a Peabody Award.